Weakest Link (American game show): Rules

-For the original American run and the 2020 revival, the game was conducted in the same way as the British version, with a team of contestants trying to reach and bank a set target within the time limit by completing a chain of correct answers that would be broken with an incorrect answer or if a contestant decided to bank the money that was already in the chain by either saying the word "Bank" before the question was asked to them or (in the reboot version) saying "bank" and pressing a button on their podium.
+For the original American run and the 2020 revival, the game was conducted in the same way as the British version, with a team of contestants trying to reach and bank a set target within the time limit by completing a chain of correct answers that would be broken with an incorrect answer or if a contestant decided to bank the money that was already in the chain by either saying the word "bank" before the question was asked to them or (in the reboot version) saying "bank" and pressing a button on their podium.
+(In the reboot version, perfect chains were automatically banked.)
 On NBC, the team was composed of eight people (six on a special half hour episode featuring contestants from the first season of Survivor aired on May 10, 2001, and five on a special celebrity edition aired during the 2001 NBA Finals) looking to win up to US$1,000,000 (US$500,000 for the NBA special).
 In the syndicated series, teams were reduced to six contestants and the potential top prize was significantly reduced.
 The first season offered a potential top prize of US$75,000, and the second season saw that figure increased to US$100,000.

 The game starts with the winner of a backstage draw before the show began (who takes the first podium from left to right; unlike other versions where they start with the player whose name comes first alphabetically).
 The first round is played for 2 minutes 30 seconds on the NBC series and 1 minute 45 seconds on the syndicated series, and any money banked during the round is added to the team's overall prize total.
 If the team banked enough money to reach or exceed the target, the round ended immediately and any excess was forfeited.
 When time ran out, any unbanked money was lost.
 Any question in progress when time ran out was discarded, with the host revealing the correct answer only if it had been fully read.